miakd/miakd.github.io/_posts/2022-07-25-This-movement-will-take-you-so-high-and-so-low.md

 subtitle: A letter to my younger self
 ---

-*I wrote a love letter to myself and to the movement for abolition.
+*I wrote a love letter to myself and to the revolution.
 This will be published as part of a letter series by the amazing Desirable Futures Geography Collective.*

 *****